aeternusrahl/herdic/README.md

 # Useage

 ## Bundles
-A herdic application is collection of bundles.
+A herdic application is a collection of bundles.
 A bundle is a named group of components (services, providers, or values) that provide related functionality.

 A bundle is defined by a bundle definition object.